CapsAdmin/NattLua/README.md

 # Development

-To run tests run `luajit test.lua`
+To run tests run `luajit nattlua.lua test`
-To build run `luajit build.lua`
+To build run `luajit nattlua.lua build`
-To format the codebase with NattLua run `luajit format.lua`
+To format the codebase with NattLua run `luajit nattlua.lua format` To build vscode extension run `luajit nattlua.lua build:vscode` To install run `luajit nattlua.lua install`

+If you install you'd get the binary `nattlua` which behaves the same as `luajit nattlua.lua ...`

 I've setup vscode to run the task `onsave` when a file is saved with the plugin `gruntfuggly.triggertaskonsave`.
 This runs `on_editor_save.lua` which has some logic to choose which files to run when modifying project.